Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 Cold Springs Summit

 Cold Springs Summit is the highest point along the byway at an elevation of over 7308 feet.
-That higher elevation brings it the latest spring, as there were still plenty of wildflowers growing in Cold Springs Meadow at the beginning of September.
-From the parking lot is a short easy walk through the woods, where you’ll come to a viewing platform overlooking the grasses surrounded by towering pines.
-Behind the meadow is a spectacular view featuring the Madera Mountain, standing over 10,000 feet tall.
+That higher elevation brings it the latest spring, as plenty of wildflowers were growing in Cold Springs Meadow at the beginning of September.
+From the parking lot is a short, easy walk through the woods, where you’ll come to a viewing platform overlooking the grasses surrounded by towering pines.
+Behind the meadow is a spectacular view featuring Madera Mountain, standing over 10,000 feet tall.

 Wildflowers